Skip to main content

 config:appkey

-Generates a cryptographically secure SECRET_KEY using secrets.token_urlsafe() and writes it to all environment files (.env, .env.development, .env.staging, .env.production).
+Generates a cryptographically secure SECRET_KEY using secrets.token_urlsafe() and writes it to all environment files (.env, .env.develop, .env.staging).

 fastman config:appkey [--show]